symfony/symfony-docs/configuration.rst

 on each server.
 For example, the database credentials on your local development machine might be different from your workmates.
-The ``.env`` file should contain sensible, non-secret *default* values for all of your environment variables and *should* be commited to your repository.
+The ``.env`` file should contain sensible, non-secret *default* values for all of your environment variables and *should* be committed to your repository.

 To override these variables with machine-specific or sensitive values, create a ``.env.local`` file.
 This file is **not committed to the shared repository** and